 The Set Up

-I worked with four groups for 90 minutes each: two sets of 5 – 11 year olds and two sets of 12 – 18 year olds.
+I ran this during a summer program where I worked with four classes for 90 minutes each: two sets of 5 – 11 year olds and two sets of 12 – 18 year olds.
 Class sizes ranged from 20 – 30 students.
 Kids were all identified gifted (many were profoundly gifted) and I didn’t know any of them before hand.
+Obviously, you can run this differently if it’s your actual students.

 Introduce Resiliency Through Materials

-I introduced the concept of resiliency by first discussing rubber bands.
+I introduced “resiliency” by discussing rubber bands.
 We chatted about how rubber bands are not useful just because they stretch, but because they bounce back.
 I showed an edited and sped up version of this video of a rubber band stretching.

 We brainstormed three categories of objects: